drunkcoding/eudyptula/README.md

 ---
 ### Task 1

-Write a Linux kernel module, and stand-alone Makefile, that when loaded prints to the kernel debug log level, "Hello World!"
+Write a Linux kernel module, and stand-alone Makefile, that when loaded prints to the kernel debug log level, “Good morning ve482!”.
 Be sure to make the module be able to be unloaded as well.
 The Makefile should build the kernel module against the source for the currently running kernel, or, use an environment variable to specify what kernel tree to build it against.

 ---
 ### Task 2